siddk/entity-network/README.md

 Furthermore, one can either let EntNet cell keys vary, or specifically seed them with specific embeddings, thereby forcing the model to track a given set of entities/objects/locations, allowing for the easy interpretation of the underlying decision-making process.

+### Results ###
+Implementation results are as follows (graphs of training/validation loss will be added later).
+Some of the tasks are fairly computationally intensive, so it might take a while to get benchmark results.

+1) **Single-Supporting Fact**
+    + Test Accuracy: 98.9\%
+    + Epochs to Converge: 50

 ### Components ###

 Entity Networks consist of three separate components: